Wallet Pass Design

 | Text Color | Hex code (e.g., #FFFFFF) | — | ✅ Yes |

-All images must be PNG format — JPEG, SVG, and WebP are not supported.
+All images must be PNG format — the editor does not accept JPEG, SVG, or WebP.

 Icon (Required)